d1b1/d1b1.github.com/recipes.md

 <div class="mt-5 mb-5 tech-note">
     <h5>
-     The CEO Perspective
+     The Executive Perspective
     </h5>
     <p>
-        These articles are written to give CEOs and Founders with a non-technical perspective on decisions that are often left to developers to address.
-Look for these panels to understand the impact.
+        These articles are written for CEOs and executive teams at growth-stage SMBs who need to make informed tech decisions without getting lost in technical details.
+Each article focuses on business
+        outcomes: cost, speed, risk, and delivery cadence—helping you understand the trade-offs and make better choices for your business.
     </p>
 </div>